bensi94/Late-term-Assignment/docs/AdminManual.md

 ## Introduction ##

 This TicTacToe game is developed by Team Lannisters.
 This manual is intended for system administrators.
-Assumptions are made that administrators have are familiar with Java, Javascript, Gradle, Travis, Heroku.
+Assumptions are made that administrators are familiar with Java, Javascript, Gradle, Travis and Heroku.

 ## Requirements ##